JJasonHong/COMP3795_Assignment2/README.md

 To seed the database with sample data: php artisan db:seed

 Run Backend Server
-php artisan serve
+If you do not have vite installed run npm run build first* php artisan serve

 The backend will run at http://127.0.0.1:8000